powerhousepro69/videoinfox/readme.md

 #### Dependencies listed at bottom of page.

 <br />
-Home screen with video url it the clipboard.&nbsp; &nbsp; Press&nbsp;  p &nbsp;to download and autoplay full screen.
+Home screen with video url in the clipboard.&nbsp; &nbsp; Press&nbsp;  p &nbsp;to download and autoplay full screen.

 ![Videoinfox HOME](https://i.imgur.com/poQOxK9.png)